julieanneco/predictingHDI/README.md

 <img src="https://github.com/julieanneco/predictingHDI/blob/photos/matrix2.png?raw=true" alt="Scatterplot Matrix" width="650">

 Individually, each variable shows strong linear regression and low p-values.
 The only variable with more of an exponential trend is GDP Per Capita.
-For the final model, I explored outliers and ultimately chose to include GDP per captia because, while not the only factor, it is a key economic development indicator.
+For the final model, I explored outliers and ultimately chose to include GDP per capita because, while not the only factor, it is a key economic development indicator.

 <img align="left" src="https://github.com/julieanneco/predictingHDI/blob/photos/birth.png?raw=true" alt="birth rate" width="350">
 <br />